Table of Contents

 This page shares more detail than my Dust Collection Basics Blog that we should know to understand the hazards of fine dust, how fine dust behaves and how to get good fine dust collection.
 This page explains why most small shops that look clean end up with dangerously unhealthy amounts of fine invisible dust.
 The other pages on this site translate the air engineering used by firms who guarantee customer air quality into simple easy to understand instructions to get good dust collection.
 This information should help you choose, upgrade, set up and maintain your shop vacuums, dust collectors, cyclones, ducting, air cleaners, tools, hoods, filters and downdraft tables to minimize your fine dust exposure.

-Sharing fine dust risks and the need for protection is awkward.
-The people who need to know are often already convinced there is no real problem.
-Unless we are one of the rare people who has a bad allergic reaction or get poisoned, airborne dust exposure almost never bothers us more than irritation or being stuffed up.
-Most know experts who have no apparent health problems after a lifetime of making fine dust.
-Even government agencies who oversee worker health used to say except for Western red cedar all airborne wood dusts are only nuisance dusts that only cause minor irritation.
-Most small shop workers and hobbyists assume we have minimal exposure because we don't do that much woodworking.
-Many assume use of hand tools makes almost no dangerous fine dust.
-Most find adding a finer filter to our powerful small shop vacuums, dust collectors, cyclones and air cleaners leaves a clean looking shop so we assume it also easily collects the fine dust we can blow around with the lightest breath.
-Most find adding an air cleaner gets rid of the visible dust that settles overnight and often ruins our finishes, so assume air cleaners also get rid of the unhealthy dust.
+Sharing fine dust risks and the need for protection is awkward as almost all have years if not decades of being told fine dust is not dangerous.
+Often, those most in need of protection do nothing because they believe there is no real problem.
+Unless we are one of the rare people who has a bad allergic reaction or get poisoned, airborne dust exposure almost never bothers us more than irritation or being stuffed up, so our personal experience says fine dust is not dangerous.
+Knowing many who have worked their whole lifetimes in dusty environments with no problems adds conviction.
+Worse, many authority figures still say fine dust is not a hazard.
+Even government agencies who oversee worker health like OSHA used to say except for Western red cedar all airborne wood dusts are only nuisance dusts that only cause minor irritation.
+Most small shop workers and hobbyists also assume we have minimal exposure because of our limited shop time.
+Many also see our hand tools make almost no visible dust so assume they make no dangerous fine dust.
+Most assume our collectors that can suck up a tape measure should easily collect the fine dust we can blow around with the lightest breath.
+Most also now have finer filters on shop vacuums, air cleaners, dust collectors and cyclones that leave clean looking shops, so assume they have no fine dust problem.

 Before you start installing good fine dust collection, please remember your goal is to provide good fine dust protection for yourself and those close to you.
 Good fine dust collection takes lots of planning, work and expense, but is worthwhile and not that difficult.
 Meanwhile, good fine dust protection is easy and affordable.
 The best protection is to wear a good respirator mask and either work outside or have a strong flow of fresh air that blows through our shops.
 Respirator masks need NIOSH approval and must be properly fit with dual HEPA quality cartridges.
 For most we get ample airflow to avoid dust buildup if we open our main doors a bit and blow a strong fan out a side door or window.
 Our particle counters show for best protection we need to put on our respirator mask and start our vent fan before we make dust, plus both the mask and fan must stay on for about a half hour after we stop making dust.
 The Doc's Orders page provides more protection detail.